toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [hashcat](https://hashcat.net/hashcat/) - A robust and efficient password cracking tool that can help you recover lost passwords, audit password security, benchmark, or just figure out what data is stored in a hash.
 * [Image Steganography Tool](https://github.com/7thSamurai/steganography) - Simple C++ Encryption and Steganography tool that uses Password-Protected-Encryption to secure a file's contents.
 * [jdvrif](https://github.com/CleasbyCode/jdvrif) - CLI tool to embed or extract files via a JPG image.
 Post & share your embedded JPG image on compatible sites.
-* [LUKS](https://guardianproject.info/code/luks/) - Hard disk encryption tool; it stores all setup information in the partition header, enabling easy data transport or migration.
 * [Minisign](https://github.com/jedisct1/minisign) - A dead simple tool to sign files and verify digital signatures.
 * [OAuth2c](https://github.com/cloudentity/oauth2c) - A command-line tool for interacting with OAuth 2.0 authorization servers.
 * [ots](https://github.com/sniptt-official/ots) - Share end-to-end encrypted secrets with others via a one-time URL.